msft-mirror-aosp/platform.compatibility.cdd/2_device-types/2_5_automotive-reqs.md

 network-based data connectivity.
-*   [[7.4](#7_4_data_connectivity).5/A] MAY use the System API `NetworkCapabilities#NET_CAPABILITY_OEM_PAID` constant for networks that should be available to system apps.
+*   [[7.4](#7_4_data_connectivity).5/A] MAY use the System API `NetworkCapabilities#NET_CAPABILITY_OEM_PAID` constant for networks that are available to system apps.

 An exterior view camera is a camera that images scenes outside of the device implementation, like a dashcam.